You Have Been Placed on PrePayment Review: Now What?

 - Understand that you are not the only one.

 - Stay strong.

 Remember, this is your business, your life, how you pay the bills and how you contribute to the community.
 It is important enough to not back down.
 As of today, prepayment reviews, according to North Carolina general statutes are allowed without appeal.

 But, in the future, with enough providers challenging these statutes as being in violation of federal law, due process will be required.

-Posted on April 16, 2013, in DHHS, Division of Medical Assistance, Federal Law, Health Care Providers and Services, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Audits, Medicaid Contracts, NCGS 108C-7, North Carolina, Outpatient Behavioral Health, Prepayment Review, Provider Medicaid Contracts, Termination of Medicaid Contract and tagged Division of Medical Assistance, Health care provider, Medicaid, North Carolina, North Carolina Department of Health and Human Services, Prepayment, Recovery Audit Contractor.
+Posted on April 16, 2013, in Division of Medical Assistance, Federal Law, Health Care Providers and Services, Legal Analysis, Legislation, MCO, Medicaid, Medicaid Audits, Medicaid Contracts, NC DHHS, NCGS 108C-7, North Carolina, Outpatient Behavioral Health, Prepayment Review, Provider Medicaid Contracts, Termination of Medicaid Contract and tagged Division of Medical Assistance, Health care provider, Medicaid, North Carolina, North Carolina Department of Health and Human Services, Prepayment, Recovery Audit Contractor.
 Bookmark the permalink.
 1 Comment.